IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## Compliance {#compliance}

-The IETF LLC shall develop and implement a compliance program to ensure its compliance with all applicable laws, rules and regulations, including without limitation laws governing bribery, anti-terrorism sanctions, export controls, data protection/privacy, as well as other applicable policies noted in {{llc-policies}}.
+The IETF LLC is expected to implement a compliance program to ensure its compliance with all applicable laws, rules and regulations, including without limitation laws governing bribery, anti-terrorism sanctions, export controls, data protection/privacy, as well as other applicable policies noted in {{llc-policies}}.
 In addition, actions and activities of the IETF LLC must be consistent with 501(c)(3) purposes.

-The IETF LLC shall report to ISOC on the implementation of its compliance plan on an annual basis.
+The IETF LLC is expected report to ISOC on the implementation of its compliance plan on an annual basis.

 # Three-Year Assessment

-The IETF LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA2 and IETF LLC.
+The IETF LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of IASA 2.0 and the IETF LLC.
 This should be presented to the community after a period of roughly three years of operation.
 The assessment may potentially include recommendations for improvements or changes to the IASA2 and/or IETF LLC.

 # Transitioning to the IETF LLC {#transition-considerations}